Skip to main content

 We envision the University of Dayton as a sustainable community that provides for the social and economic needs of its current and future members, while continually promoting and strengthening the University's distinctive Catholic and Marianist identity.

 To guide that vision, in 2014 the University created its first Policy on Sustainability.
-This campus-wide policy promotes greater efficiency through sustainable and environmentally sound practices in energy, waste, and water management, purchasing, transportation, and land stewardship.
-The policy encourages the use of campus as a living laboratory for students and faculty to meet today's sustainability challenges.
+This campus-wide policy promotes greater efficiency through sustainable and environmentally sound practices while encouraging the use of campus as a living laboratory for students and faculty to meet today's sustainability challenges.

 Learn More